 Just think about the size of this project.

-Aadhaar was first unveiled back in 2009.
-Today, some 1.27 billion people have an Aadhaar number, accounting for more than 99% of India's total adult population.
+In June 2021, some 1.29 billion people had an Aadhaar number, accounting for more than 99% of India's adult population.

 The principle is simple.

 Biographic and biometric data are captured from all Indian residents aged over 18.
 This means name, date of birth, gender, address, a photograph, ten fingerprint, and two iris scans.